csupika/basalt-2022-behavioural-cloning-baseline/README.md

 - Headed: Set the show to `True` on line 96 in `run_agent.py` and then run.
 - The recordings of the run(s) will be saved to `video/`

-# Get Fine-Tuned VPT Models From Git LFS
-The VPT models trained by me are on Git LFS
-To download please follow these steps:
-1) `git lfs install`
-2) `git lfs fetch`
-3) Checkout or Pull: Depending on how you cloned the repository, you might need to perform a checkout or pull operation to get the VPT files trained by me.
-   - `git checkout main`
-   - `git pull origin main`